knaidoo29/mistree/README.md

 `python setup.py`

 This will compile a set of fortran files.
 Assuming they have compiled correctly (it will tell you) you can then add the directory to your python paths.
-If you're using a mac you would add this to your .bash_profile file:
+For example, if you're using a mac you would add this to your .bash_profile (located in your home folder) file:

 `export PYTHONPATH=$PYTHONPATH:<path/to/mistree>`